wp-plugins/groups/readme.txt

 == Upgrade Notice ==

+= 1.3.8 =
+* This release includes several fixes and improvements, including more limiting features for access restrictions.

 = 1.3.7 =
 * Please update, this includes fixes: missing argument for meta box when saving a post; Groups conflicting with other plugins adding columns to the Users screen.